Large Model Accuracy Optimization Guide

 Turn off the randomness parameter, and If there are other randomness parameters, they should be turned off.

-Features such as model parallelism, flow parallelism, sequence parallelism, optimizer parallelism, etc. are recommended to be turned off first, and then parallel features are gradually added after the accuracy is aligned.
+Since features such as model parallelism, flow parallelism, sequence parallelism, optimizer parallelism increase the difficulty of precision alignment, it is recommended to turn them off first, and then gradually add parallel features after alignment.

 Weight Conversion